mathialo/bython/README.md

 ## installation
 Bython is currently only developed for Linux.
-To install simply download all the files in this repository, and run "sudo make install".
+To install simply download all the files in this repository, and run "sudo make install" in the top directory.
 This will compile bython from source, copy the binaries to /usr/local/bython and create a symbolic link in /usr/local/bin so that bython is available from the shell.
 To uninstall, simply run "sudo make uninstall" which will undo all the changes.